 The best products begin with the longest-leading warranties and materials invulnerable to rot.

 These doors should also offer comprehensive protection from burglary.
-If your pinewood door and jamb system emboldens potential burglars, they need only kick through a quarter inch of wood once to break the lock.
+If your pinewood door and jamb system embolden potential burglars, they need only kick through a quarter inch of wood once to break the lock.
 Good vendors won’t leave you without steel plates for frames.
 To kick through a metal frame, you’d have to kick the whole side of the door in.

 Finally, the best vendors are masters of installing everything in their catalogs.
 If the person who installs your door doesn’t have the requisite certification, the manufacturer probably won’t let you cash in on the warranty.
 A reputable vendor will have the expertise to conduct a professional and enduring installation for any door in its catalog.